Discrete-Time Dynamical Systems

 • Starting with the initial population stored in pop0, iterate the simulation schedule a total of 50 times to produce the 50 annual population projections.

+A normal human eye can process a remarkable amount of visual information very quickly, often detecting even faint patterns or small anomalies with ease.
 Charts displaying the generated data can therefore promote understanding of the simulation outcomes.
-Of course, humans are subject to perceptual illusions and may detect patterns where there are none.
-Nevertheless, visual representations of simulation output often prove indispensable in its analysis.
-This section introduces a univariate visualization that has repeatedly proved particularly useful: the run-sequence plot or time-series plot.
+Of course, humans are subject to perceptual illusions and limitations: we may detect patterns where there are none or miss patterns that exist.
+Nevertheless, visual representations of simulation output often prove indispensable.

 Run-Sequence Plots